 Do you realize just how important your company logo is?
-It appears on everything from your letterhead to your website, reaching customers, prospects, suppliers and the press.
+It appears on everything from your letterhead to your website, reaching customers, marketing, prospects, suppliers and the press.
 In other words, your logo reaches everyone who has any contact with you and is the first impression someone will have of your company.
 Because of its potential impact, your logo must offer a favorable impression of your business.
 Present yourself clearly and dynamically, and you'll look like a pro, even if your office is in your home's basement.

 Easier said than done, you say?
 Maybe.
 Luckily, there are time-tested guidelines you can follow in your quest for a great logo.
 Whether you hire an agency or decide to create it yourself, commit these rules to memory--or at least bookmark this web page: